Lorenzo Dalla Porta: Husqvarna Factory Laglisse (2015)

-In 2015 Dalla Porta started his Grand Prix career in Moto3 as a replacement rider for Isaac Viñales in the Husqvarna Factory Laglisse team: he scored points twice in nine races, and finished the championship in 25th place with 13 points.
+In 2015, Dalla Porta started his Grand Prix career in Moto3 as a replacement rider for Isaac Viñales in the Husqvarna Factory Laglisse team.
+He scored points twice in nine races, and finished the championship in 25th place with 13 points.

 Sky Racing Team VR46 (2016)

 As Husqvarna left the Moto3 championship, and all teams had already signed their riders, Dalla Porta served as a replacement rider.
-He raced nine times during the season, scoring points three times, 15th place in Mugello, 10th in Assen, and 11th in Motegi.
+He raced nine times during the season, scoring points three times, 15th place in Mugello, tenth in Assen, and 11th in Motegi.

 Aspar Team (2017)

 Dalla Porta joined Aspar Team for 2017, but underperformed on the Mahindra bike, scoring points in only three races all season.

 Leopard Racing (2018–2019)

-Despite Dalla Porta finishing 28th in the standings in 2017, he jojned Leopard Racing, the team with which Joan Mir won the Moto3 title.
-Dalla Porta replaced Mir, who moved up to Moto2, and had a much improved season, finishing on the podium five times, including his first win in the class in San Marino, and ended the season 5th in the standings with 151 points.
+Despite Dalla Porta finishing 28th in the standings in 2017, he joined Leopard Racing, the team with which Joan Mir won the Moto3 title.
+Dalla Porta replaced Mir, who moved up to Moto2, and had a much improved season, finishing on the podium five times, including his first win in the class in San Marino, and ended the season fifth in the standings with 151 points.

 Dalla Porta became the 2019 Moto3 World Champion, following a fantastic end to his season, in which he won three of the last four races, and secured his title with a win in the Australian GP, held at Phillip Island.
-He finished his final year in the category with four wins, six 2nd places, and 279 points, beating Arón Canet to the tile with a comfortable 79 point margin.
+He finished his final year in the category with four wins, six second places, and 279 points, beating Arón Canet to the tile with a comfortable 79 point margin.